 Art and Handicraft of Lakshadweep

-Lakshadweep is popular for coir products that can be taken as souvenirs and to adorn your living space.
-In addition to the coir items, tourists can also get their hands on handmade jewelry made of seashells, oysters, and corals.
+Lakshadweep is popular for coir products that can be taken as souvenirs and adorn your living space.
+In addition to the coir items, tourists can also buy handmade jewellery made of seashells, oysters, and corals.
 You can explore all these handcrafted items at the shops or beachside stalls.

 Food of Lakshadweep